javierc90/Leander/README.md

 The final result is (11.68 ± 0.035)% probability of winning this game, according to the tests carried out.

+# Final comments

+To avoid using modules not natively included in python, math and graphing functions were not used.
+As explained above, the probability was calculated experimentally, and the result obtained shows a clear trend towards the found probability.

 # Version

 Version 1.0